riya2serve/mini-project/README.md

 - Apply segregation distortion patterns to create mock F1 chromosomes
 - Simulate chromosomes that are 1Mb in length, each with 1000 SNPs

-The program will accept two parental genome files (**FASTA** or **VCF** format) and user-defined parameters for crossing and segregation patterns.
+The program accepts two parental variant files (**FASTA** or **VCF** format) and user-defined parameters for simulating recombination and SNP inheritance.

 The output will consist of:
-- A simulated VCF file representing the recombined F1 chromosomes
+- A simulated VCF file representing the F1 hybrid chromosomes (combined variants from both parents)
-- A summary of the genetic variations and **segregation distortion patterns** applied.
+- [planned] **segregation distortion patterns** and summaries of inheritance

 ### Installation